 Example of calling out a bike rack using a model number

-U238-IG-P: The bicycle parking rack shall be the U238-IG-P. Manufactured by Madrax, a division of Graber Manufacturing, Inc.
+U238-IG-P: The bicycle parking rack shall be the U238-IG-P. Manufactured by Madrax, a brand of Graber Manufacturing, Inc.

 Example of calling out a bike rack using a category